 It definitely increases brain energy production by increasing mitochondrial biogenesis in the brain.
 More mitochondria, more energy production.

 It tends to produce a sense of euphoria.
-If you can parlay that into productivity instead of getting caught up in the sensation, your mental output will increase.
+If you can parlay that into productivity instead of getting caught up in the sensation20, your mental output will increase.
 A cup of strong coffee helps here.

 Being keto-adapted has several advantages for anyone interested in physical performance.

 It increases energy efficiency.
 At any given intensity, a keto-adapted athlete burns more fat and less glycogen than a sugar-burning athlete.
-Long-term elite keto athletes can burn up to 2.3 times more fat at peak oxidation and 59% more fat overall than non-keto athletes, and they do it at higher intensities.
+Long-term elite keto athletes can burn21 up to 2.3 times more fat at peak oxidation and 59% more fat overall than non-keto athletes, and they do it at higher intensities.
 They remain in the predominantly fat-burning zone at 70% of VO2max, whereas non-keto athletes switch over from predominantly fat burning to a spike in sugar-burning at 54.9% VO2max.

 It spares glycogen.
 Glycogen is high-octane fuel for intense efforts.
 We store it in the muscles and liver, but only about 2400 calories-worth—enough for a couple hours of intense activity at most.
 Once it’s gone, we have to carb up to replenish it.
 Keto-adaptation allows us to do more work using fat and ketones for fuel, thereby saving glycogen for when we really need it.
 Since even the leanest among us carry tens of thousands of calories of body fat, our energy stores become virtually limitless on a ketogenic diet.